API version: 2022-10-20

 The call must include the headers as described in Section 2.7.

-If the validation is successful, calls to the submission
+If the validation is successful, calls to the mhs_submission

 endpoint may subsequently be made.

-If the validation fails, calls to the submission
+If the validation fails, calls to the mhs_submission

 the editors would be confused by the resulting error messages.